Wednesday, December 8, 2010

 Don Meredith wasn't in the booth that night, but was part of the MNF team for most of its early days.
 The ex-Dallas Cowboy quarterback and Lipton tea pitchman died earlier this week at age 72.

-Frank Gifford, the former New York Giants running back, probably the premier player in that franchise's history until the 1980s, remembers it fondly:
+Frank Gifford, the former New York Giants running back, probably the premier player in that franchise's history until the 1980s, remembers it fondly.

 Unfortunately, I can't find a clip of John and Ronald Reagan, then Governor of California (the game was in L.A.), talking about American football.
 Reagan's supporters called John a Communist and an atheist.
 John's supporters called Reagan a fascist, or, if they were English, a wanker -- or maybe even used John's familiar phrase from A Hard Day's Night: "Yer a swine!"
-But they treated each other like old friends and great entertainers.
-And they were great entertainers -- well, Reagan did make SOME good movies.
+But, face-to-face, they treated each other like old friends and great entertainers.
+And they were great entertainers -- well, Reagan did make some good movies.

 The Redskins won the game, beating the Rams 23-17.